dfinity/motoko/design/guide.md

 The number of type arguments must agree with the number of declared type parameters of the function.

-Given a vector of type arguments instantiating a vector of type parameters, each type argument must satisfy the instantiated bounds of the corresponding type parameter.
+Given a vector of type arguments instantiating a vector of type parametbooleaners, each type argument must satisfy the instantiated bounds of the corresponding type parameter.